NetworkRADIUS/rs232-to-pdu/README.md

 Health checks will have priority over other commands.
 Even though health checks will be placed into the same buffer as others, health checks will always have the highest possible priority.

 Healthcheck frequency are configurable in the `config.yaml` file, under `healthcheck.frequency`.
-T

 ---